Glacier National Park Packing List: What I Actually Carry as a Solo Hiker in Bear Country

 Puffy: Patagonia Down Sweater

-General quick dry clothing: favorite places to shop for hiking layers is Athleta (in picture above), Vuori, Topo Designs
+General quick dry clothing: favorite places to shop for hiking layers is Athleta (in picture above) and Vuori

 Hat: Black & Liberty & Buff